Heiyafang/FEM/README.md

-solving differential equations by using Finite Element method.
+1 solving differential equations by using Finite Element method.
-Matleb code.
+2 Matleb code.
-You may need to modified this code for your numerical examples.
-Like boundary condtions.
+3 You may need to modified this code for your numerical examples.
+Like boundary condtions, all functions, order for assemble matrix and vector.